 Fort Monroe Marker

-It was on this date in 1619 that 20 African slaves arrive at Hampton, Virginia, aboard a Dutch ship.
-According to white-American records, they were the first Africans on America's record to be forcibly settled as involuntary laborers in the North American British Colonies.
+It was on this date in 1619 that 20 African slaves arrived at Hampton, Virginia, aboard a Dutch ship.
+According to white-American records, they were the first Africans in America's record to be forcibly settled as involuntary laborers in the British North American Colonies.

 Africans arrived at Point Comfort, present-day Fort Monroe, in Hampton, VA.
-President Obama declared Fort Monroe a National Monument in 2011 partly because he said that is where the first Africans came ashore in North America.
+President Obama declared Fort Monroe a National Monument in 2011, partly because he said that it was where the first Africans came ashore in North America.

 Black First: